Gerald Flood

 Gerald Robert Flood (21 April 1927 – 12 April 1989) was a British actor of stage and television.
+He is perhaps best remembered for voicing Kamelion in Doctor Who.

 Early life

 Flood was born in Portsmouth, Hampshire, but lived for most of his life in Farnham, Surrey, where he regularly appeared on stage at the Castle Theatre.
 He served as a wireless operator in the RAF during World War II, and worked as a filing clerk before becoming an actor.
 He joined the Farnham Repertory Company after the war.

 Career

 Gerald Flood's first television starring roles were in the popular ABC science-fiction television serials Pathfinders in Space, Pathfinders to Mars and Pathfinders to Venus, 1960–1961, as journalist Conway Henderson; these were follow-up sequels to Target Luna.
 This was followed in 1962–1963 by the series City Beneath the Sea and its sequel, Secret Beneath the Sea, when he played the role of Mark Bannerman.

 He came to national prominence whilst starring alongside Patrick Allen and Sam Kydd in the Morocco-based police series, Crane, which ran from 1963 to 1965 on ITV.
 In this he played the character of police chief Colonel Sharif Mahmoud.